projectcalico/calico/README.md

 ## Status

-`make release-publish` exists but currently only builds and publishes packages for networking-calico.
+`make release-publish` currently builds and publishes packages for Felix and networking-calico.

-To do:
+Still to do:

--  Also build packages for Felix, etcd3gw and dnsmasq.
+-  Also build packages for etcd3gw and dnsmasq.
 -  If possible, automate new PPA creation (which is currently still a manual step).
--  Perhaps support preparing a PPA/RPM repo for code that is still in development.
 -  Review support for building packages on ppc64 instead of amd64.

 ## Usage